AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 Where the `result` is an object made of 5 mandatory members
 - `proto` (string) which **MUST** match the exact version requested by the client
 - `encoding` (string) which value states whether or not all **next messages** should be gzip compressed or not.
 Possible values are "gzip" or "plain"
-- `resume` (hex) which value states whether or not the host can resume a previously created session;
+- `resume` (hex bool) which value states whether or not the host can resume a previously created session;
 - `timeout` (hex) which reports the number of seconds after which the server is allowed to drop connection if no messages from the client
 - `maxerrors` (hex) the maximum number of errors the server will bear before abruptly close connection
 - `node` (string) the node software version underlying the pool